 Nursing is a diverse workforce caring for an increasingly diverse population.
 This diversity was not well represented in the collections at the RCN Library and Archive.
 The team launched a collecting drive, exhibition and events programme to ensure that BAME, LGBTQ, D/deaf and disabled nurses are reflected in the collections.
 Using quotes, oral history clips and objects belonging to nurses, exhibitions co-ordinator Frances Reed will explain why it’s important that museum and archive staff actively participate in expanding collections to represent diversity.

 P4.
-Wellcome panel – Whose Memories?
+Wellcome long table discussion – Whose Memories?

 P5.
 Places for remembering?: Archives and dementia care